DoSomething/darwin/README.md

 This is our working manifesto, which (obviously) we keep as a public and open-source document.
 It has details specific to the product, engineering, data, messaging, and mobile teams, but a lot of it is just about how to work together effectively and bring out the best in each other.

+## Core Values
+or, we hold these truths to be self evident that all people are created equal.

 ### When rules suck, break them (together)
 This entire document is just a pull request away from change.
 The same is true of our team.
 We appreciate our sprint retros so much because (beer and also) they're a time when we can question anything about what we do, and how we work.

 Each member of the team is responsible for making this a great place to work, and for maximizing the power of technology to realize DoSomething's vision: the most young people doing the most good.

+### Everything is an experiment
+We're always looking for better ways to work, and end each sprint with a retrospective.
+The retro runs in the usual start-stop-continue style.

+### Diversity
+We know that our diversity -- of gender, ethnicity, race, education, geography, you name it -- makes us better communicators, because it reduces the chance that we'll thoughtlessly agree to a prevailing opinion.
+We seek out teammates who make us more diverse.

+### Trust
+We succeed only when we trust one another.
+We understand that no one on the team is perfect.
+When  you make a mistake, own up to it and learn from it.
+Trust is formed from by growing and learning from mistakes as a team.

+### Communication
+While most people are in the New York office, not everyone is, most people are remote or WFH at least some of the time.
+Communication and documentation are important.
+Make liberal use of the tools we use to include everyone in the conversation, slack, hangouts, google docs and github.
+Write everything down.
+No tech decision, launch date, product build or product funeral should come as a shock to the people working on it.
+Be polite in communications, keep in mind tone and the opportunity for missunderstanding is greater with online interactions.
+Use emoji.
+Explain.
+Read what other people have said before hitting send on your message.
+Slack is instant, but that doesn't mean you have to reply in an instant.

+### Collaboration
+When you join DoSomething, you join a team.
+[Hold strong opinions, weakly](http://blog.codinghorror.com/strong-opinions-weakly-held/)
+We build products together, and have debates about everything before we build it.
+We want everyone to be on the same page.

+### Unacceptable behaviors
+(stolen and hardly adapted from [Vox](http://code-of-conduct.voxmedia.com/))

+We are committed to providing a welcoming and safe environment for people of all races, gender identities, gender expressions, sexual orientations, physical abilities, physical appearances, socioeconomic backgrounds, nationalities, ages, religions, and beliefs.
+Discrimination and harassment are expressly prohibited in our employee handbook.
+Harassment includes, but is not limited to, intimidation; stalking; unwanted photography; inappropriate physical contact; use of sexual or discriminatory imagery, comments, or jokes; sexist, racist, ableist, or otherwise discriminatory or derogatory language; and unwelcome sexual attention.

+Furthermore, any behavior or language which is unwelcoming—whether or not it rises to the level of harassment—is also strongly discouraged.
+Much exclusionary behavior takes the form of microaggressions—subtle put-downs which may be unconsciously delivered.
+Regardless of intent, microaggressions can have a significant negative impact on victims and have no place on our team.

+There are a host of behaviors and language common on tech teams which are worth noting as specifically unwelcome: Avoid “well, actuallys”—pedantic corrections that are often insulting and unproductive; make an effort not to interrupt your colleagues while they are speaking; never respond with surprise when someone asks for help; and take care neither to patronize your colleagues nor assume complete knowledge of a topic.
+This last point is especially important when talking about technical topics: Many women and people of color in the tech industry have many tales of being either [mansplained](https://www.guernicamag.com/daily/rebecca-solnit-men-explain-things-to-me/) about a field in which they are experts, or else excluded from learning opportunities because a colleague wouldn’t make an effort to answer questions—don’t be that person.
+Remember, your colleagues may have expertise you are unaware of.
+Listen more than you speak.

 ## How we get work done
 All of our code is open source and on GitHub.
 We work with GH Issues and pull requests.
 Every PR is peer-reviewed.